What is a Convention Bureau?

 MCB invites Victoria’s leading business event suppliers to partner with us in staging world-leading business events.
 Partnering with MCB gives your business direct marketing access to key decision makers of business events.

-To find out more and connect with the partnerships team, Click here.
+Find out more and connect with the partnerships team.

 I have an idea for a new event, who can I speak to?

-MCB have a dedicated inaugural event team who can assist with getting your event off the ground.
+MCB has a dedicated inaugural event team who can assist with getting your event off the ground.
 If you are interested or would like to know more, please contact email@example.com

 Can MCB assist with site inspections?